Hackathon-center/LedgerLab-v2/README.md

 ## Front-end

-This is the user interface that let's you see the memes , connect your wallet and mint meme :
+This is the user interface that let's you see the memes , connect your wallet and mint meme:

 ### Setup and Running